Why Vacancies Are Up and Tourism Is Slower in Orlando This Year

 The Economy Is Unsettled—and So Are Travelers

-On top of everything else, 2025 has brought its fair share of economic uncertainty.
+On top of everything else, the unsettling world events have brought its fair share of economic uncertainty.
 Global markets remain volatile.
 Inflation continues to affect consumer confidence.
 Job security is a growing concern across industries, and many households are tightening their belts in preparation for what feels like an unpredictable year.
+Are you Still wondering why vacancies are up and tourism is slower in Orlando, or did we explain it well and are you ready to pivit into something more stable.

 This has led to: